ahmdnbil/Project_one/README.md

 3-eslint for finding errors
 4-express to create the server
 5-sharp for resizing my images
+6-i'have used cpx to make a copy of (full) folder which contain the images to and put it into dist folder

 I'have also used FS module for creating new folders and files to save any image has been resized